PQCraft/CaveCube/CONTRIBUTING.md

         [Code]
         ```
-- Don't contribute mallicious code
+- Do not contribute mallicious code
-- Try not to pull in more external dependencies unless they can be statically linked
+- Try not to pull in more external dependencies unless they can be statically linked or they are widely available
-    - The less the amount of library binaries that need to be included, the better
 - Try not to use/add large or bloated dependencies
-    - Most of the time it's not really needed, and the functionality can probably be implemented locally with a bit of work
-    - It will almost certainly hurt performance
-    - It will increase project download size
 - Do not use any other languages besides C (no C++, no Rust, etc) for anything under `src/*/`